GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     In some fonts, the numeral "1" and the lowercase letter "l" (ell) look very similar, causing confusion.
 Therefore, the lowercase "l" is often avoided in situations where clarity is crucial to prevent confusion with the numeral "1".

 4. Explain the concepts of Single precision and Double precision.
+    Single precision numbers use a 32-bit floating-point format, while double precision numbers use a 64-bit format.
+Single precision numbers consume less memory but have lower precision.
+Double precision numbers, on the other hand, consume more memory and have higher precision.

 5. What symbols are used as decimal separators when working with Double and Float variables?
 What should be considered when using these separators?
 6. How many digits can Double and Float variables process in the fractional part?
 How do they behave for decimal information exceeding this limit?
 In which scenarios should Float and which scenarios should Double be used?
 7. How can you define Decimal, Hexadecimal, and Binary variables in Kotlin?